Mark Twain Said “Write What You Know,” but We’ve Been Misusing His Words

 Ryan Doskocil

-Ryan Doskocil is a writing coach, fiction author, and essayist specializing in speculative fiction and magical realism.
+Ryan Doskocil is an author of speculative fiction and magical realism.
+He lives in Phoenix.
 Visit his website at ryandoskocil.com.